 7 Myths About Gestational Surrogacy

-MYTH 2: The gestational surrogate will grow attached and want to keep the baby.
+Myth 2: The gestational surrogate will grow attached and want to keep the baby.

-A woman who is a gestational carrier fully understands that she has no biological connection to the child she is carrying, that it’s “not her baby.”
+A woman who is a gestational carrier fully understands that she has no biological connection to the child she is carrying, that it’s not her baby.
 In fact, one reason women become surrogates is to witness those first few moments of parenthood when they give the baby back to the intended parents.

-MYTH 4: My surrogate will have to come live with me.
+Myth 4: My surrogate will have to come live with me.

-MYTH 5: Women only become surrogates to make money.
+Myth 5: Women only become surrogates to make money.

-MYTH 6: Surrogacy is only for celebrities.
+Myth 6: Surrogacy is only for celebrities.

 While you may hear about celebrities and surrogacy through media outlets, it is by no means a family-building option only for the rich and famous.
 Everyday intended parents from all over the United States and across the globe embark on surrogacy journeys.
-Surrogacy costs are a financial investment, but there are surrogacy programs designed to provide financial certainty for intended parents.
+Surrogacy costs are a financial investment, but there are surrogacy programs designed to provide financial certainty and financing options for intended parents.

-MYTH 7: It will be hard for me to bond with the baby if we use a surrogate.
+Myth 7: It will be hard for me to bond with the baby if we use a surrogate.

 Some parents bond immediately with their baby, while others take a little more time.
-As the primary caregivers for your baby, that little one will immediately recognize you as their source of love and comfort.
+As the primary caregiver for your baby, that little one will immediately recognize you as their source of love and comfort.

 Gestational surrogacy is the only type of surrogacy that Circle Surrogacy & Egg Donation practices.
 Our surrogate qualifications, as well as our intended parent requirements, ensure it is the most rewarding journey for all parties involved.